 Plan your housing.

 On-campus housing for graduate students is limited but, as the University is easily accessible to public transportation, a wide variety of convenient off-campus options is available.
-Information on on-campus housing is available online at GW Living and an excellent resource for off-campus housing is offered here.
+Information for on-campus housing is available online at GW Living, and there is also an excellent resource for off-campus housing.

 Take a tour of the campus.

 Tours of GW’s Foggy Bottom Campus are offered for prospective graduate and professional students three times a week (Monday, Wednesday and Friday) at 12:30 p.m.
 Led by a current graduate student, tours last approximately one hour and begin at the Admissions Welcome Center in the Marvin Center, 800 21st Street, NW, Washington, DC, 202-994-6602.
 Register for a campus tour by visiting our event search page and selecting "Campus tours" as the type of event.